 In This Exercise

-- Type: Strength
+- Type: Hypertrophy, strength

 - Mechanics: Compound

-- Equipment: Bench, Dumbbells
+- Equipment: Dumbbells

-- Difficulty: Intermediate
+- Difficulty: Beginner, intermediate

-- Hold dumbbells at your sides with a neutral grip and a slightly wider than shoulder-width stance.
+- Hold dumbbells at your sides with a neutral or overhand grip and a slightly wider than shoulder-width stance.
 Then bend the knees while bringing the torso downward (Just above parallel) while keeping your back straight and core tight.